Fachstelle Migration und Gute Arbeit Brandenburg

 - If possible, an overview of all the hours you have worked

-Our office in Potsdam is open Mondays to Thursdays from 10am to 4pm, and our office in Frankfurt/Oder is open Thursdays from 10am to 2pm, but we might have appointments elsewhere.
+Our office in Potsdam is open Mondays to Thursdays from 10am to 4pm, and our office in Frankfurt/Oder is open Wednesdays, but we might have appointments elsewhere.
 Therefore, please agree with us on an appointment via phone, WhatsApp or e-mail.

 The advice centre “Migration und Gute Arbeit” (migration and decent work) aims to achieve fair working conditions for EU citizens, refugees and third country nationals working in Brandenburg.
 We are an interdisciplinary team that provides advice and training on German labour rights in different (native) languages.